-Go back in time with us to an era of gangsters, bootleggers, bank robbers, and the Red Onion Jazz Babies.
-Our nightly tours take you through Lincoln Park, a beautiful North Side neighborhood with a twisted past.
-Learn about the forgotten burial ground that is the foundation of this bustling neighborhood.
-Learn what spirit haunted Al Capone to the end of his days.
+Go back in time with us to an era of the Red Onion Jazz Babies, gangsters, bootleggers, and bank robbers.
+Windy City Ghosts nightly tours take you through Lincoln Park, a beautiful North Side neighborhood with a twisted past.
+Learn about the forgotten burial ground that is the foundation of this bustling neighborhood and what ghost haunted Al Capone to the end of his days.

-On our Windy City Ghosts, you’ll hear the strange and disturbing tales associated with each of our carefully selected tour stops.
-From the occult history of Prohibition-era pubs to the shifting statues of the lovely Oz Park, Lincoln Park is home to plenty of urban legends you may have heard scraps of—but through our guides, you’ll hear the detailed, thoroughly researched stories you can’t get anywhere else.
+Join a tour with Windy City Ghosts, and you’ll hear the strange and disturbing tales associated with each of the carefully selected tour stops.
+From the occult history of Prohibition-era pubs to the shifting statues of the lovely Oz Park, Lincoln Park is home to plenty of urban legends you may have heard scraps of—but your professional, local guides will tell you the detailed, thoroughly researched stories you can’t get anywhere else.

 All Ghost Tours meet at Julia Porter Park (N Lincoln Ave and Fullerton) at the tours scheduled time.
 Don’t worry, the park is tiny—you’ll see us!